DarthFloopy/CLI-Chess-Rating-Getter/README.md

 ```

 ### How it works
-This script uses a semi-hidden mininal rating lookup page on uschess.org (used like http://www.uschess.org/msa/thin3.php?12345678).
+This script uses a semi-hidden mininal rating lookup page on uschess.org (use it like this: http://www.uschess.org/msa/thin3.php?12345678).
 See "'Thin' client access to MSA data" in http://www.uschess.org/msa/Index.php .

 This program was written and tested on a Mac, but it should work on Unix-ish systems.